wagdav/thewagner.net/content/2021-02-25-Container-images-Nix.markdown

 Packages Collection][nixpkgs] to build the container image.
 The function's arguments define the image's name, contents and its configuration according to the [OCI][OCI] specification.
-The function returns a derivation which builds a container image containing the Python interpreter, for the webserver, and the static pages of my blog.
+The function returns a derivation which builds a container image containing the Python interpreter, for the web server, and the static pages of my blog.

 In short, you list the components you want in the image and Nix copies those